 Your chosen cryptocurrency could collapse, or suffer a catastrophic hack, leaving it unable to continue.
 Maybe the staking pool you join is a scam, or what about a good old fashioned software bug in your blockchain of choice?

-Like all things in the crypto space, keeping hold of your own private keys is generally a good idea, and staking using coins you already own or purchased at historically low prices represents less risk than spending all of your inheritance on cryptocurrency.
+Like all things in the crypto space, keeping hold of your own private keys is generally a good idea, and staking using coins you already own or purchased at low prices represents less risk than spending all your inheritance on cryptocurrency.
 Our private key security guide may be helpful here.

-Don’t be afraid to stake however, as there are lots of opportunities to make your coins work for you.
+Don’t be afraid to stake, as there are lots of opportunities to make your coins work for you.
 By remaining diligent, and voting through official project endorsed wallets, you’re unlikely to encounter too many issues.
 Whatever you stake, let us know in the comments section below.